grame-cncm/faust/compiler/generator/template/README.md

 }
 ```

-To be added in `generateCode` function:
+To be added in `generateCode` function with a new `temp` flag to be used in the `-lang` option (like `-lang temp` with this new template backend):

 ```c++
 else if (gGlobal->gOutputLang == "temp") {
     compileTemplate(signals, numInputs, numOutputs, dst.get());
 }
 ```

+The `-lang` option in the `printHelp` documentation function has to be manually adapted.

 ## Textual backend